 Unlike some of our competitors, we absorb the cost of these chargebacks and do not pass any financial liability to our hosts.
 In order to better protect our community and reduce our own exposure to chargeback costs, we actively work to block stolen credit cards from being used in the first place.

 We detect financial fraud in a number of ways, but our workhorse method uses machine-learning (ML) models trained on past examples of confirmed good and confirmed fraudulent behavior.
 Because no model can be perfect, we will always have false positives: “good” events that a model or rule classifies as “bad” (above the threshold).
 In some situations, we block actions outright, but in most situations we allow the user the opportunity to satisfy an additional verification called a friction.
 A friction is ideally something that blocks a fraudster, yet is easy for a good user to satisfy.

-To stop the use of stolen credit cards, our chargeback model triggers a number of frictions to ensure that the guest is in fact authorized to use that card, including micro-authorization (placing two small authorizations on the credit card, which the cardholder must identify by logging into their online banking statement), 3-D Secure (which allows credit card companies to directly authenticate cardholders via a password or SMS challenge), and billing-statement verification (requiring the cardholder to upload a copy of the billing statement associated with the card).
+To stop the use of stolen credit cards, our chargeback model triggers a number of frictions to ensure that the guest is in fact authorized to use that card, including micro-authorization (placing two small authorizations on the credit card, which the cardholder must identify by logging into their online banking statement) and billing-statement verification (requiring the cardholder to upload a copy of the billing statement associated with the card).